 As you’d expect, the Golden Retriever-Greyhound mix does need a lot of exercise.
 They are energetic dogs who love to chase squirrels and rabbits and adore being outside.

-They are perfect for families with a large backyard and will also need a couple of long walks per day.
+They are perfect for families with a large backyard and will also need a couple of long daily walks.
 Because of this, they aren’t the best breeds for busy households.

 Training one of these mixed breeds is fairly easy.
 They are known to be very intelligent and pick up new things very quickly.
 However, they are strong-willed and they are very excitable.
 So it’s recommended to teach them things in small doses so that they remember everything without distraction.